 Does your spouse complain that you are raising the roof with your loud snoring?

 Snoring is noisy breathing during sleep.
 As you doze off, the muscles of your throat relax and your tongue falls backward.
 If the tissues in your throat relax enough, they can partially obstruct your airway and vibrate.

 Almost everyone snores occasionally and it is generally not something to be concerned about.
 But if you snore regularly, it can disrupt the quality of your sleep.
-This can lead to daytime fatigue, morning headaches and irritability.
-More seriously, chronic snoring can be a sign of sleep apnea, a condition which requires medical attention.
+This can lead to daytime fatigue, morning headaches, and irritability.
+More seriously, chronic snoring can be a sign of sleep apnea, a condition that requires medical attention.

 4 Factors that can contribute to snoring